hanatonikkou/xous-book/src/ch08-01-modals.md

 modals.show_notification("This is a test!").expect("notification failed");
 ```

 This will pop up a notification that says "This is a test!".
-Execution blocks at this line until the user pressses any key to acknowledge the notification.
+Execution blocks at this line until the user presses any key to acknowledge the notification.

-## Progress bar
+## Progress Bar

 One can create a progress bar using the `start_progress()` method, with the following parameters:
 - `name`: A `&str` that is the title of the progress bar